-- It's easiest to produce an accessible document by creating it in WORD or PowerPoint or HTML and then saving it as a PDF.
+PDFs must be accessible to ensure the widest possible readership and to allow all students to participate fully in online courses.
+It's easiest to produce an accessible document by creating it in WORD or PowerPoint or HTML and then to save it as a PDF.

-- Second step: After you scan your document run it through Adobe Acrobat Pro “Accessibility Checker” (instructions below) to fix accessibility issues.
+Second: Apply Adobe Acrobat Pro “Accessibility Checker” (instructions below) to address accessibility issues.